barberezra/final-project/Daily Report Not Jack.md

 Applied for twitter dev account
 Researched more about twitter and reddit API
 Plan to create a reddit account, with which we will use to send requests

+# 4/25/19
+Created a Twitter app, found a javascript library for twitter's API, and got access tokens and keys.
+They are a random, long string of letters.
+Who could have guessed that?